uncovery/unc_gallery/readme.txt

 1. featured images that do not fit on the screen with the fixed height are now shrunken to maintain the aspect ratio
 1. better image delete-link in image manager
 1. made the location of the admin menu optional between settings or sidebar
+1. refresh the admin image manager after uploads
+1. better formatting for the admin settings help text

 = 3.2.2 =